 In many people minds, The RESQ is the weak conference in the CIS as they do not play as many games and have only five teams.
-The other conferences in the CIS have eight teams which allows for more competition between all the teams and not easy path to be named champion of their conference.
+The other conferences in the CIS have eight teams which allow for more competition between all the teams and not an easy path to be named a champion of their conference.

 The Redmen have won 11 straight games.
-They hope to change that to that 14 as they can win their quarter finals matchup and then semi-finals and final which would mean they are CIS champions.
-The Redmen path will be hard one as they will have to play the number one seed, Ottawa Gee-Gees in the Semi-Finals if they beat UVic on Friday.
+They hope to change that to that 14 as they can win their quarter-finals match up and then semi-finals and final which would mean they are CIS champions.
+The Redmen path will be a hard one as they will have to play the number one seed, Ottawa Gee-Gees in the Semi-Finals if they beat UVic on Friday.
 If the Redmen pull the upset over the Gee-Gees.
-In the finals they will have to play the likes of the Carlton Ravens who will be looking for their tenth title and third in a row or Alberta Golden Bears again.
+In the finals, they will have to play the likes of the Carlton Ravens who will be looking for their tenth title and third in a row or Alberta Golden Bears again.

 I believe the Redmen have a chance to win their quarter-finals matchup on Friday.
 I believe in order for them to beat the Gee-Gees, Ravens or Golden Bears they will have to have great games from freshmen phenomenon duo of Francois Bourque and Dele Ogundokun and RESQ MVP, Vincent Dufort.
 Bourque who averaged 10 PPG and 7.8rebs PPG while Ogundokun averaged 10PPG and 2.5 steals PPG.
-Bourque finished second in the RESQ rebounding and was named to the RESQ all rookie team.
-Ogundokun lead the RESQ steals and 3FG% for his efforts, he was named RESQ rookie of the year and was named to CIS all rookie team.
-The Redmen’s best player has been third year man, Vincent Dufort who was named second time All Canadian next to be named RESQ MVP after averaging 13 PPG and 6.7RBS PPG.
-Their success in this year tournament will depend on how on amount of Turnovers they committed and how many rebounds they can collected.
-My predication is that Redmen do became the first RESQ team to win their first game since 2005, but will lose to the Gee-Gees in the Semi-finals.
+Bourque finished second in the RESQ rebounding and was named to the RESQ all-rookie team.
+Ogundokun lead the RESQ steals and 3FG% for his efforts, he was named RESQ rookie of the year and was named to CIS all-rookie team.
+The Redmen’s best player has been third-year man, Vincent Dufort who was named second time All Canadian next to be named RESQ MVP after averaging 13 PPG and 6.7RBS PPG.
+Their success in this year tournament will depend on how on amount of Turnovers they committed and how many rebounds they can collect.
+My prediction is that Redmen do become the first RESQ team to win their first game since 2005, but will lose to the Gee-Gees in the Semi-finals.